 Steroids, other drugs and genetic changes make the animals fatter, faster.
 They produce more milk and lay more eggs than they would normally.

-These drugs half the time it takes for a calf to reach maturity, with untold stresses on the calf’s body.
+These drugs halve the time it takes for a calf to reach maturity, with untold stresses on the calf’s body.
 The animals are also fed high carbohydrate diets what are not natural to them – increasing the animals weight and body stress.

 The overcrowding spreads disease.
 A quick way to remedy this is to spray them with pesticides and feed them antibiotics.
 These drugs remain in the bodies of the animals humans consume – a potential health hazard.

 It is due to these disgusting conditions, and disgusting treatment, that the animals become agitated and start fighting amongst themselves.
 This leads to more abhorrent treatment of the animals, such as beak searing and castration.

 Image: A Poor Chicken Enduring The Painful Beak Searing Process.
 Source

 These unfortunate animals are not thought of as living, breathing individuals.
 They are food producing robots.

 The horror stories documented below are just the tip of the iceberg of what goes on throughout intensive farming, and what this Industry does not want you to know.
 Animal abuse and factory farming go hand in hand!